-- 19. On the contrary, most nonfinancial assets derive their value from benefits that can be obtained from their (direct or indirect) use in production activities.
+- 22. On the contrary, most nonfinancial assets derive their value from benefits that can be obtained from their (direct or indirect) use in production activities.
 This is not the case for CAWLM.
-Valuables are an exception to this rule (see paragraph 11), but CAWLM do not seem to match their definition either.
-CAWLM do not derive their intrinsic value from artistic and/or sentimental reasons like valuables, 29 but instead from the expectation that they may (now or in the future) be used as a medium of exchange.
+Valuables are an exception to this rule (see paragraph 12), but CAWLM do not seem to match their definition either.
+CAWLM do not derive their intrinsic value from artistic and/or sentimental reasons like valuables, 38 but instead from the expectation that they may (now or in the future) be used as a medium of exchange.
 For that reason, it is not likely that the treatment of CAWLM as financial asset would open the door for other commodities frequently traded in financial markets (such as silver and nonmonetary gold) to be treated as financial, as their value is not derived from the expectation that they will be used as medium of exchange in the future.
 Furthermore, unlike valuables, it is not clear whether CAWLM should be regarded as a result of production (see Issue 2b below).
-30 - 20.
+39 - 23.
 It may make sense to recognize CAWLM as financial assets, because they do not meet the characteristics of nonfinancial assets and rather derive their value from acting as an alternative to traditional financial instruments and systems.
-This may be as an alternative to traditional fiat currency (when the CAWLM is already widely accepted as a general medium of exchange) or as an alternative to financial investments (anticipating the CAWLM will become a medium of exchange).
+This may be as an alternative to traditional fiat currency (when the CAWLM is already widely accepted as a general medium of exchange and meets the criteria specified in Table 1) or as an alternative to financial investments (anticipating the CAWLM will become a medium of exchange, but not yet meeting the criteria as specified in Table 1).
 So even though they do not have a counterpart liability, the value of CAWLM presumably relies on the trust that users put in them to act (or start acting) as medium of exchange, as with traditional fiat currency.
-In that regard, CAWLM are different from valuables that derive their value from the value attached to the underlying (tangible) good.
-Finally, not treating CAWLM as financial assets would lead to the recording of barter trade31 if they are recorded as produced nonfinancial assets and used as a medium of exchange to purchase goods and services, with corresponding implications (in comparison with the traditional recording of a purchase involving a financial asset) for the current account balance and net lending/net
+In that regard, CAWLM are different from valuables that derive their value from the value attached to the underlying (tangible) good. - 24.
+Finally, not treating CAWLM as financial assets would lead to the recording of barter trade40 if they are recorded as produced nonfinancial assets and used as a medium of exchange to purchase goods and services, with corresponding implications (in comparison with the traditional recording of a purchase involving a financial asset) for the current account balance and net lending/net borrowing,41 although this impact is expected to be relatively small at the moment, given the current role of CAWLM as new investment asset.

-28 Although some users may argue that there is not enough evidence of the public trust in CAWLM yet to act as a general medium of exchange.
+37 Although some users may argue that there is not enough evidence of the public trust in CAWLM yet to act as a general medium of exchange.

-29 In this regard, CAWLM do not concern goods and their price is too volatile to ensure that it can reasonably be expected that their price will not decline.
+38 In this regard, CAWLM do not concern goods and their price is too volatile to ensure that it can reasonably be expected that their price will not decline.

-30 Here, a parallel could be drawn with traditional coins and notes.
+39 Here, a parallel could be drawn with traditional coins and notes.
 Even though the paper of a banknote is produced, that paper is not the financial asset itself, but the technological support of the financial asset.
 The equivalent in CAWLM to the paper of a banknote would be the distributed ledger technology network, which is certainly produced, but does not constitute the financial asset itself.

-31 A barter transaction is one where one basket of goods and services is exchanged for another basket of different goods and services without any accompanying monetary payment (see 2008 SNA, paragraph 9.49).
+40 A barter transaction is one where one basket of goods and services is exchanged for another basket of different goods and services without any accompanying monetary payment (see 2008 SNA, paragraph 9.49).